 - 1. Click on the layer you wish to move, holding down the mouse button.
 Once a red bar appears, move the layer to its new position, and then release the mouse button. - 2.
-Use the Move up and Move down right-click options on a particular layer.
+Use the Move to top and Move to bottom right-click options on a particular layer.